-Not matter what type of cyclist you are you can be FuellingChange by pumping $100,000 into Calgary's top cycling advocacy programs and the supporting research.
-Not matter what type of cyclist you are – you or your children will be riding safer as a result.
+It does not matter what type of cyclist you are you can be FuellingChange by pumping $100,000 into Calgary's top cycling advocacy programs and the supporting research.
+Regardless of what type of cyclist you are – you or your children will be riding safer as a result.
 When there is an opportunity to promote cycling Tour de Nuit is there.
 We take great programs from around the world, we make them better, and we make them work in Calgary.
 Then we share best practices and how to make them work with people in Toronto; in Victoria.
 We support the individuals, groups and events that are good for cycling – whatever your type of cycling is.

 (Alberta Post-secondary Students)

 In the last two years the Tour de Nuit Society have been actively campaigning with the business community to support separated bike lanes on routes consistently identified by cyclists as a priority.
 Bike lanes on 5th and 6th Ave south will maximize safety and introduce a new cohort to urban commuter cycling.
 These routes have neither been chosen by nor for the convenience of the City of Calgary's Transportation Department.
 TransDep staff have spent five years fighting against this logical step in an effective bike promotion program.

 In November and December the TransDep published a map of downtown and the Beltline area showing 11 roads which would be getting separated bike lanes.
 The public feedback was predictable and a scaled back version was leaked by the Calgary Downtown Association on Feb 5, 2014, opposed to using the Stephen Ave pedestrian Mall as a temporary, non-separated bike lane.
 The TransDep notion was an effort to resolve how to build east-west separated bike lanes when there is no will among traffic engineers to figure out how to do it.